II - July 20–August 6, 2021

 “The projects definitely surprised me about this course.
 Our creativity really showed and the projects were so unique.” – Leslie M. | Brooklyn, New York

 In the seminar, participants are familiarized with the fundamental vocabulary employed to describe architectural ideas.
 The course covers how to analyze a building visually and formally, and introduces a spectrum of significant historical and recent designs while instilling an understanding of how the built environment is generated and transformed.
 Through discussions of challenging readings that encompass the political, social, technological, and economic aspects of the field, students are introduced to selected architectural themes.
-Class discussions are supplemented with an architectural tour of the Columbia University campus and visits to prominent works of modern architecture in New York City such as the Whitney Museum, the High Line Park, Grand Central Station, and the Seagram Building.
+Class discussions are supplemented with digital architectural tours of the Columbia University campus and virtual visits to prominent works of modern architecture in New York City such as the Whitney Museum, the High Line Park, Grand Central Station, and the Seagram Building.

 Brendan Moran holds a Ph.D. in architecture history and theory from Harvard University and a Masters of Environmental Design from Yale University.
 He has taught courses in design and architectural history/theory at Yale University, Columbia University, NJIT, and Syracuse University.
 Brendan is co-founder of AD-Hoc, a design think tank.
 He has worked for various architecture firms in New York City and elsewhere, including Leeser Architecture, Spivak Architects, The Rockwell Group, Bone/Levine Architects, and Peter L. Gluck and Partners.